 Inside their tent Samara found Barado.
 They had decided to stay in the same tent since it would be difficult to get out.
 As she stroked the horse’s face affectionately, Samara wondered how they would ever meet the boy who would help them cross the River of Fire if they had to remain indoors all day long.
 They would have to return to the Hotlands after the medicine had been given to Raja’s grandmother.
 Of course, Dadima was their first priority.

 ‘I’m feeling tired,’ said Raja.
 ‘I’m not sure why, really, because I slept very well last night.’

 ‘Go and rest,’ said Samara.
 ‘In any case, there’s nothing much to do.’

-Raja lay down on his bed, and Samara saw that her friend’s early morning cheery, fresh countenance had evaporated.
-His eyes were now reddish and his face seemed to be pale.
+Raja lay down on the bed.
+Samara noticed that her friend’s early morning cheery, fresh countenance had vanished.
+The eyes were now reddish, and his face pale.
 She touched his arm, and was shocked to feel how warm it was.

-‘You have developed a high fever, Raja,’ she said.
-‘I hope you are going to be all right.’
+‘You have a high fever, Raja,’ she said.
+‘I do hope you are going to be all right.’

-Raja’s eyes were closed and he was muttering something to himself.
+Raja’s eyes were closed, and he was muttering to himself.
 Samara felt his arm again and found it was even warmer.

 ‘Oh, Raja,’ she said, worried sick.
-‘I hope you haven’t caught that dreadful sickness that Abdul mentioned.
+‘I hope you haven’t caught that dreadful sickness that Nando mentioned.
 We really should have bought something for you from the pharmacy yesterday, but you looked so well I thought there was no need.
-Yesterday evening the thought came to my mind that you weren’t looking very well, but when I saw you take three helpings of fruit pudding for breakfast, I assumed my fears were groundless.’
+In the morning, when I saw you eat all those dates for breakfast, I assumed my fears were groundless.’

-‘Shall I get him the medicine that Abdul recommended?’ she said, turning to Barado.
+‘Shall I get him the medicine that Nando recommended?’ she said, turning to Barado.
 ‘Koko, I think it was called.’